 What holds you back?

-- Rebellion – a way of expressing your anger towards others by delaying important tasks – you want to get back at someone for being told what to do or how to behave.
+A way of expressing your anger towards others by delaying important tasks – you want to get back at someone for being told what to do or how to behave.

 - ‘Armchair contemplation’ - contemplating doing the task for long periods of time.